Cypher vs ChamberMatchups

 Cypher vs Chamber Matchup Summary

-The Cypher vs Chamber matchup in Valorant is a heavily one-sided matchup.
-Based on 60 competitive matches analyzed, Cypher wins 56.7% of the time compared to Chamber's 43.3%, a 13.3 percentage point difference.
-The most significant gap is in headshot accuracy, where Cypher consistently outperforms.
+The Cypher vs Chamber matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 71 competitive matches analyzed, Cypher wins 57.7% of the time compared to Chamber's 42.3%, a 15.5 percentage point difference.
+The most significant gap is in damage output, where Chamber consistently outperforms.
 In this Sentinel vs Sentinel matchup, Cypher has overwhelming superiority in this agent matchup.
 Chamber should never take isolated fights against Cypher and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Cypher vs Chamber Fragging Analysis